Criteria for entropic curvature on graph spaces: Refined results for structured graph spaces

 In the case that the maps $\sigma_{i}:B_{1}(z)\rightarrow \X$ do not depend on a chosen vertex $z\in \X$, Ricci flat graphs are examples of structured graphs.
 Indeed under this condition, a Ricci flat graph is a structured graph with $\Sc:=\{\sigma_i\,|\, i\in[D]\}$.
 Given $\sigma_i\in \Sc$, by the third property of Ricci flat graphs it follows that $\sigma_{i}\sigma_{j}(z)\in S_{1}(\sigma_{i}(z))\cap S_{1}(\sigma_{j}(z))$ and thus it is immediate that there exists a one to one map $\phi:[D]\to [D]$ such that $\sigma_i\sigma_j(z)=\sigma_{\phi(j)}\sigma_i(z)$.
 Since $d\big(z,\sigma_i\sigma_j(z)\big)=2$ if and only if $d\big(z,\sigma_{\phi(j)}\sigma_i(z)\big)=2$, it follows that the map $\psi:\sigma_j\to \sigma_{\phi_j}$ is one to one from $\Sc_z^{\cdot\rightarrow \sigma_i}$ to $\Sc_z^{\sigma_i\rightarrow \cdot}$, and for any $\sigma_j\in \Sc_z^{\cdot\rightarrow \sigma_i}$, $\sigma_i\sigma_j(z)=\psi(\sigma_j)\sigma_i(z)$.

 Ricci flat graphs have non negative \textit{Bakry-\'Emery} curvature as well as non negative \textit{Ollivier curvature} or \textit{Lin-Lu-Yau} curvature \cite{KKRT16,CKKLP21}.
 Structured graphs for which moves commute also have non negative Bakry-\'Emery curvature (see Proposition \ref{BE} in Appendix A, whose proof is given for completeness and which is an easy adaptation of \cite{CY96,YS10} revisited in \cite{CKKLP21}).
-The next theorem asserts that structured graphs also have non-negative entropic curvature.
+As regards to the Erbar-Maas entropic curvature, note that similar conditions on the graph structure are given in \cite[Proposition 5.4]{EM12} to ensure non-negative Erbar-Maas entropic curvature.
+The next theorem asserts that structured graphs also have non-negative entropic curvature (as defined in this paper).

 \begin{theorem} Let $(\X,E)$ be a structured graph associated with finite set of moves $\Sc$.
 The lower bound $r=r_0$ of the entropic curvature $\kappa$ of the space $(\X,d,m_0,L_0)$ given by Theorem \ref{thmprinc} is non-negative.